phetsims/natural-selection/doc/model.md

 In reality, environmental factors may affect life expectancy.
 That is not the case in this simulation.
 All bunnies have identical life expectancy, which is not influenced by other factors.
 If a bunny makes it to 5 generations old, it dies of old age.
-Bunnies die at 12:00 on the generation clock, just before reproduction occurs.
+Bunnies die at 12:00, just before reproduction occurs.

 ## Reproduction